Pump Station 6 Design

 Gannett Fleming served as engineer of record for Pump Station 6 (PS-6), a 28 mgd, cutting-edge wastewater collections facility that demonstrates how the forward-thinking design of sanitary infrastructure can benefit a community.
 Delivered four months ahead of schedule and $4 million under the estimate of probable construction cost, PS-6 helps ensure the safe, efficient collection and treatment of wastewater and a healthy community for generations to come.

 PS-6 features a self-cleaning trench wet well—just the second of its kind in Pennsylvania—that allows for easy wet well cleaning, prevents problematic grit accumulation, and enhances operator safety by reducing the need to enter the wet well.
 The capacity of the new facility is more than double that of the prior facility, which improves reliability and prevents millions of gallons of untreated water from discharging into the Delaware River during rain events.

 The facility features an advanced odor control system that couples ionization with high-velocity dispersion.
 The system dramatically decreases peak hydrogen sulfide levels from approximately 1,000 milligrams per liter to 50, reducing odor detection by neighboring communities.
 To ensure the structural integrity of PS-6, our firm designed a deep foundations program, requiring driven piles to support every component of the project.
-Also, a new private access road to the facility diverts up to 1,800 trucks per week away from surrounding neighborhoods, reducing traffic and noise impacts and wear and tear on residential streets.
+Also, a new private access road to the facility diverts traffic away from surrounding neighborhoods.

-- Award of Merit, Water/Environment, 2019, Engineering News-Record (ENR) Mid-Atlantic, Regional Best Projects
+Award of Merit, Water/Environment, 2019, Engineering News-Record Mid-Atlantic, Regional Best Projects.